everfacture/pulse-bpm-app/README.md

 Existing apps make you tap beats or import files.
 This doesn't.
 It uses your microphone and the [Web Audio API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API) to detect tempo in real-time.

-Built in a weekend because I wanted a Shazam-for-BPM and couldn't find one that didn't suck.
+Built in an afternoon for my cousin because he wanted a Shazam-for-BPM and couldn't find one that didn't suck.

 ## Quick Start